 American Airlines says to cut management and support staff by 30%

-May 27 (Reuters) - American Airlines Group Inc AAL.O must reduce its management and support staff by about 30% as it moves to run a smaller airline due to the coronavirus pandemic, according to a letter to employees made public on Wednesday.
+May 27 (Reuters) - American Airlines Group Inc AAL.O must reduce its management and support staff by about 30% and may have to cut frontline employees as it downsizes due to the coronavirus outbreak, showed a letter to employees made public on Wednesday.

-American will first offer voluntary options to employees and will implement involuntary reductions if there is not enough take-up, Elise Eberwein, executive vice president of people and global engagement said in the letter.
+All major U.S. airlines have said they will need to shrink in the fall, once U.S. government payroll aid that bans involuntary job cuts expires on Sept.
+30.

-United Airlines Holdings Inc UAL.O has also said it will need to reduce its management and administrative staff by about 30% once U.S. government payroll aid expires in the fall.
+Competitor United Airlines Holdings Inc UAL.O has also said it will need to reduce its management and administrative staff by about 30%.

+Despite the bailout and other liquidity raises, American must "plan for operating a smaller airline for the foreseeable future," Executive Vice President of People and Global Engagement Elise Eberwein said in the letter.

+American, with over 100,000 employees, will offer voluntary options before implementing involuntary reductions if there is not enough take-up, she said.

 ((tracy.rucinski@thomsonreuters.com; 1-312-408-8575; Reuters Messaging: tracy.rucinski.thomsonreuters.com@reuters.net))